A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 • PPA/Lease: With zero investment, this option also can show great savings but is not typically considered as a traditional investment since the solar financier owns the system.

 Solar is a long-term investment for your home, and if you prefer to pay cash outright, the return on investment is often shorter than one may think.
-According to Energy Sage, the average payback period for a solar cash purchase is 5.8-7.9 years.
-This might deter some residents from making the investment since the average duration of home ownership nationwide is 8 years.

 • Some homeowners have heard stories about difficulties selling a home with solar.
 What causes this and is it avoidable?